skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 Initially used the RS-485 to TTL adapter wired directly to the serial pins on the GPIO bus which worked as soon as the wires to the HVAC were connected in January 2023.
 Immediately found the restart issue in the serial driver.
 The restarts are frequent and found to occur between minutes to after many hours of operation.
 The code was adapted to these frequent restarts.
 Much later switched to the USB interface and found it to be stable over days and have observed no decribed driver lockup incidents.
 While it would have permitted a simpler code design, the path taken was educational.

-Below is the RS-485 to TTL installation:
+Below is the RS-485 to TTL installation while running Buster:
 ![SK_RPi4_InfinitivePiholeHomeBridge](https://github.com/skutoroff/Infinitive-Carrier-HVAC-Enhanced/assets/7796742/19ddfaa0-1728-4202-bb1f-d3513628fa46)

-Here is the currently employed and trouble fee RS-485 to USB installation:
+Here is the currently employed and trouble fee RS-485 to USB installation (used with both Buster and later Bullseye):
 ![RPi4 - Pihole, Infinitive, HomeBridge](https://github.com/skutoroff/Infinitive-Carrier-HVAC-Enhanced/assets/7796742/815b2c45-3293-4887-b96b-e94e5250f19e)

 There is one use-case for the TTL interface.
 Infinitive should run quite well on a Pi Zero W. Adding a header to the GPIO bus and using the TTL interface avoids the need for a micro-USB to USB-A adapter.
 The work around for the restarts in collecting data and systemd supports the TTL interface well.
-Recently (2023-07-08), investigated a Zero WH with TTL adapter under Bullseye.
-A serial interface sourced restart occurred within the first hour.
-So it goes, a photo of the test assembly below:
+Recently (2023-07-08), investigated a Pi Zero WH with TTL adapter under Bullseye to see if the OS update fixed the serial port issue.
+The serial ttyS0 interface caused a restart within the first hour.
+So it goes.
+Below is a photo of the test setup:
 ![66EED6B9-CF5F-4934-AA55-1D588219E0A5_1_105_c](https://github.com/skutoroff/Infinitive-Carrier-HVAC-Enhanced/assets/7796742/49ce5bc9-0c30-41df-8311-b8b5a3c7527f)

 Summary, even if you enjoy wiring stuff up and want to use the GPIO pins, don't bother with the TTL option unless you want to use a Pi Zero W (with header).